Self-experimentation in medicine: Helicobacter pylori

 In 1984 a Western Australian scientist, Dr Barry Marshall, discovered the link between Helicobacter pylori (at that time known as Campylobacter pylori) and gastritis.
 This was based on a series of self-experiments that involved gastroscopy and biopsy, ingestion of H. pylori, regastroscopy and biopsy and subsequent treatment with tinidazole.
 His only option was self-experimentation: ethical measures forbade him from administering H. pylori to any other person.
 In 2005, Marshall and his long-time collaborator Robin Warren were awarded Nobel Prize in Physiology or Medicine, "for their discovery of the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease".

 Marshall's experiment debunked the long-held belief of the medical profession that stress was the cause of gastritis.
 This cleared the way for the development of antibiotic treatments for gastritis and peptic ulcers and a new line of research into the likely role of H. pylori in stomach cancer.

 Campylobacter jejuni

 Marshall's investigation was preceded by David A. Robinson who, in 1980, ingested Campylobacter jejuni, a bacterium found in cow's milk, to investigate whether gastritis could be caused by drinking milk infected with C. jejuni.
 Robinson became sick as a result.
 Robinson needed to do a human experiment because the alternative, testing on cows, was not viable as infected cows frequently do not become ill.

+Malaria

+Tu YouYou and two colleagues tested qinghaosu on themselves before offering the treatment to patients.